Exposure to Per- and Polyfluoroalkyl Substances and Markers of Liver Injury

 PFAS-Liver Webinar, Dr. Lida Chatzi, Sept 14 2022

 Costello, E., Rock, S., Stratakis, S., et al. (2022).
 Exposure to per- and Polyfluoroalkyl Substances and Markers of Liver Injury: A Systematic Review and Meta-Analysis.
 Environ.
 Health Perspect.
 130(4). doi:10.1289/EHP10092.

-This webinar will be moderated by Jerry Heindel, PhD, founder and director of Environmental Health Sciences' (EHS) Healthy Environment and Endocrine Disruptor Strategies (HEEDS).
-It will last for 45 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Jerry Heindel, PhD, founder and director of Environmental Health Sciences' (EHS) Healthy Environment and Endocrine Disruption Strategies (HEEDS).
+It lasted for 45 minutes and was recorded for the CHE webinar archive.

 This webinar series is sponsored by the EDC Strategies Partnership.
 The EDC Strategies Partnership is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies HEEDS), Genon Jensen (Health and Environment Alliance, HEAL), and Kristin Schafer (Commonweal CHE, Collaborative on Health and the Environment).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.
 For updates and more information on upcoming webinars, sign up for our HEEDS, HEAL, and CHE newsletters!